Loopring/protocols/packages/loopring_v3/DESIGN.md

 ));
 ```

 The withdrawal is made to the specified `to` address.
 The amount of gas provided for this withdrawal needs to be at least `minGas`.
-If the withdrawal fails, anyone can still withdraw the funds to `to` using `withdrawFromApprovedWithdrawal`.
+If the withdrawal fails, anyone can still withdraw the funds to `to` using `withdrawFromApprovedWithdrawals`.

 The user can send extra data to the deposit contract stored into `extraData`.
 How this data is interpreted is left to the deposit contract, but the deposit contract can be sure the user has approved this data and can use it as it sees fit.
 Possible use cases for this are sending wrapped BTC on Ethereum to the account owner's BTC address.
 Another example is a meta transaction system where the user can do arbitrary contract calls (potentially directly after the withdrawal) very efficiently Most meta transaction overhead on-chain is very limited as replay protection, fee payment, and signature checks are done on layer 2 when possible.